secML/secML.github.io/src/content/post/class9.md

 <br> <b>Figure:</b> Classification Error with Training Data Perturbation
 </p>

-Since this approach is behavioural-based rather than signature-based, it can both identify and capture the most important behaviours of similar malware, allowing for detection that does not rely on the exact signature-matching, but rather on automated learning of behavioural patterns.
+Since this approach is behavioral-based rather than signature-based, it can both identify and capture the most important behaviors of similar malware, allowing for detection that does not rely on the exact signature-matching, but rather on automated learning of behavioral patterns.
 This provides evidence to the claim that machine learning could provide innovative avenues into the malware field.

 ## Hidost: A Static Machine-Learning-Based Detector of Malicious Files

 > Nedim Šrndić and Pavel Laskov.
-Hidost: a static machine-learning-based detector of malicious files. [[PDF](https://link.springer.com/content/pdf/10.1186%2Fs13635-016-0045-0.pdf)]
+Hidost: a static machine-learning-based detector of malicious files.
+EURASIP Journal on Information Security, 2016. [[PDF](https://pdfs.semanticscholar.org/c592/abca4236ad3cb9cea9371d0cf35fd9dbd9b5.pdf)]

 There has been a substantial amount of work on the detection of no-executable malware which includes static, dynamic and combined methods.
 Although static methods perform in orders of magnitude faster, their applicability has been limited to only specific file formats.
 Hidost introduces the static machine-learning-based malware detection system to operate multiple file formats like pdf or swf having hierarchical  document structure.